-It's been about 15 years since I was last in Hooters on a family vacation that took a strange turn one hungry, lost afternoon, but little seems to have changed, from the bubbly letters of the logo to the waitress’s oft-derided nude pantyhose.
+It's been about 15 years since I was last in Hooters on a family vacation that took a strange turn one hungry, lost afternoon, but little seems to have changed.
 “It definitely needs an overhaul,” Darren Tristano, an Executive Vice President at Technomic, a food industry consulting firm, says of the brand.
 “It’s considerably outdated.”
 The only clear indicator of the 21st century at the Hooters in Midtown Manhattan is a sticker on the front door offering free wifi.

 Faced with increased competition in the crudely termed “breastaurant” business, tough economic times, and the increasingly sophisticated tastes of consumers, Hooters is struggling.
 Sales in the U.S. fell by 7.5 percent, from 960 million to 888 million, from 2007 to 2010, and more than a dozen domestic locations shuttered, according to Technomic data.
 By comparison, the varied-menu chain restaurant segment as a whole saw sales fall by 8.6 percent over the same period.
 “It’s pretty common knowledge that the casual dining space has been challenged,” says Hooters CEO Terry Marks.
 “The sales decline that Hooters experienced was not as deep, but we went into decline a bit earlier and have been slower to pull out of it.”